-NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the
+NOTE 1: In case of death, resignation or cessation of office of the officer designated as contact person, such incident shall be reported to the Commission

-Commission within thirty (30) calendar days from the occurrence thereof with information and complete contact details of the new contact person 2: All Boxes must be properly and completely filled-up.
-Failure to do so shall cause the delay in updating the corporation's records with
+2: All Boxes must be properly and completely filled-up.
+Failure to do so shall cause the delay in updating the corporation's records with the Commission and/or non-receipt of Notice of Deficiencies.
+Further, non-receipt of Notice of Deficiencies shall not excuse the corporation from liability for its deficiencies.